 Temperature sensor types

-To get to know more about this, you can check out the Visaya Product Review
+To know more about TMR35, you can check out the Visaya Product Review

 - Good linearity